 The Vietnamese Sandwich - options available

 The traditional banh mi started as a meat-filled banquette with Asian flavours.
-These were the most popular.
 Most are filled with pork, chicken and/or pate.
 Beef and other meats have been introduced in recent years.

 Here is a list of the popular local varieties.
 Most are pork-filled, though the Vietnamese sandwich can offer different kinds of fillings.